 Further, we operate in full accordance with the UN Guiding Principles on Businesses and Human Rights.
 These Guiding Principles provide a framework for governments and companies that are committed to protecting human rights around the world.
 We respect the sovereignty of governments around the world and the responsibility of governments to protect the human rights of its citizens.
 Dow also has a significant role to play by ensuring compliance to local laws, regulations and customs in all aspects of its business operations.

-Our position on human rights includes taking action to promptly report any conduct inconsistent with the Code, our Values or the law — even if the facts of the situation are not entirely clear.
+Our position on human rights includes taking action to promptly report any conduct inconsistent with the Code, our Values or the law.
 All reports of misconduct are taken seriously and are treated confidentially, consistent with a full and fair inquiry.

 In the event an employee or other interested party has concerns regarding human rights conditions, we have several processes in place to report, investigate and resolve these matters.

 Immediate response plans are in place to identify and respond to alleged abuse or violence against any individual at any Dow facility.
 Dow employs several hundred employees and contractors in its Emergency Services and Security department worldwide who fully comply with the Company’s training requirements, policies and procedures concerning human rights.
 This training is a condition of employment and is conducted on a regular basis.

 Dow’s Regional Ethics and Compliance Committees (RECCs) are strategically situated to assist in the reporting, investigation and resolution of human rights violations.
 The RECCs operate regionally in all geographic areas where Dow conducts business and are comprised of the country or regional leader, along with senior finance, human resources and legal personnel.
 Each RECC is a standing committee of the Office of Ethics and Compliance.
 The Office of Ethics and Compliance is responsible for Code administration, with oversight by the General Counsel and the Audit Committee of the Board of Directors.